GetStream/stream-chat-android/docusaurus/docs/Android/02-client/06-guides/08-optimizations.md

 You can change the default behavior and force calls to always make new requests to API and never merge two requests into one by using:

-To disable this option, use the option:

 ```
 ChatClient.Builder.disableDistinctApiCalls()
 ```

-If you want to controll new requests to API in a more granular way, you can use the extension function:
+If you want to control new requests to API in a more granular way, you can use the extension function:

 ```
 Call<T>.forceNewRequest(): Call<T>